tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

 ### Can I access textual/specialized weather reports?

-TWFG offers an extensive list of textual weather reports as provided by DWD.
+Tiny Weather Forecast Germany offers an extensive list of textual weather reports as provided by DWD.
 Those include short and medium term synoptic reports as well as specialized reports for the coastal regions of Germany, the sea weather bulletin for the North- and Baltic sea and the Mediterranean.
-Strong wind, gale and storm warnings are available for the German Bight, western and southern Baltic. *Note* Keep in mind that TWFG uses the data from DWD, so some textual reports are available in German only and the textual reports cover mainly Germany.
+Strong wind, gale and storm warnings are available for the German Bight, western and southern Baltic. *Note* Keep in mind that Tiny Weather Forecast Germany uses the data from DWD, so some textual reports are available in German only and the textual reports cover mainly Germany.

 *Note* the textual sea and coastal weather reports coincide with those published by DWD via [RTTY radio broadcasts](https://www.dwd.de/EN/specialusers/shipping/broadcast_en/_node.html) but are drawn from the OpenData-server.